wolligan/LoveTowerDefense/doc/GUI/Readme.md

             end

         else

             if Game.state.activeKeyBinding[key] then
                 -- call here your own key handling myMouseReleased(x,y,button)
             end
         end

         GUI.notifyRelease()
     end

-## Widgets

-Every Widget except Widget itself needs to be derived from the Widget class:
-    --- Label Widget
-    --@classmod Label

-    require "GUI.Widget"

-    GUI.Label = {}
-    Utilities.OO.createDerivedClass(GUI.Label, GUI.Widget)

-    -- ...

 ## Usage
-At first you have to create a container to hold your widgets:
+At first you have to create a [Container](../classes/Container.html) to hold your widgets:

     -- create container
+    local guiContainer = GUI.Container()

 After that you can create your widgets

-    -- create an example widget
+    -- create a label and a button local button = GUI.Button("This is a button", function() print("clicked the button") end) local label = GUI.Label("This is a label")

-Now you can position the widget.
-In this example we position it to bottom left corner and dimensions of 200x100
+Now you can position the widgets.
+In this example we position the button to the bottom right corner with dimensions of 200x100 and the label to the top left corner with dimensions of 300x100.

+    -- set anchors and offsets of the button button:setLeftAnchor(GUI.Root, "right")
+    button:setRightAnchor(GUI.Root, "right")
+    button:setBottomAnchor(GUI.Root, "bottom")
+    button:setTopAnchor(GUI.Root, "bottom")

+    button.leftAnchorOffset = -200
+    button.rightAnchorOffset = 0
+    button.bottomAnchorOffset = 0
+    button.topAnchorOffset = -100

-    -- set anchors and offsets
+    -- set anchors and offsets of the label label:setLeftAnchor(GUI.Root, "left")
+    label:setRightAnchor(GUI.Root, "left")
+    label:setBottomAnchor(GUI.Root, "top")
+    label:setTopAnchor(GUI.Root, "top")

+    label.leftAnchorOffset = 0
+    label.rightAnchorOffset = 300
+    label.bottomAnchorOffset = 100
+    label.topAnchorOffset = 0

 At last you have to add the widget to the container